Hung-Chieh Fang

 Integrating Self-supervised Speech Model with Pseudo Word-level Targets from Visually-grounded Speech Model

-Workshop on Self-supervision in Audio, Speech and Beyond, ICASSP 2024
+ICASSP Workshop on Self-supervision in Audio, Speech and Beyond, 2024

 We propose using vision as a surrogate for paired transcripts to enrich the semantic information in self-supervised speech models.